autolab-project/autolab/docs/low_level/create_driver.rst

             class Driver_TELNET():

     When using the driver module (.py) the Driver_CONNECTION class is imported as the top layer, it inherits all the attributes of the Driver class and run its ``__init__`` function.
 It is the class that is used.
-Note that the connection classes are located, within a driver module, bellow the Driver class, because they use it before reaching their own ``__init__`` function.
+Note that the connection classes are located, within a driver module, below the Driver class, because they use it before reaching their own ``__init__`` function.

-    Here is a commented example of the Driver_CONNECTION class, further explained bellow:
+    Here is a commented example of the Driver_CONNECTION class, further explained below:

     .. code-block:: python